Selected Work

 with shared Redis session storage, RDS PostgreSQL, and

 S3-backed file storage.
-The entire stack was provisioned
+The entire stack provisioned

 through Terraform.